McKusick–Kaufman syndrome: Genetics

 MKS is characterized by mutations in the MKKS gene on chromosome 20p12.2-p12.1 which is inherited in an autosomal recessive pattern.
 Both parents of an affected individual must be heterozygous carriers of the pathogenic variant.
 Heterozygous carriers for MKS show no symptoms of the disorder, nor do they develop the disorder.
 Each child of these carriers has a 1/4 chance of being affected by MKS, a 1/2 chance of being carriers themselves, and a 1/4 chance of being unaffected and a non carrier.

 Determining penetrance for MKS is challenging without molecular genetic analysis, as subtle malformations may be difficult to detect, and the rarity of the syndrome adds to the complexity.
 Non-penetrance is estimated to occur in at least 9% of Amish males and 3% of Amish females, while penetrance in the non-Amish population remains undetermined.
 According to studies, this low penetrance in the Amish population could be a result of genetic modifiers that influence the clinical presentation and severity.

 MKKS is a six-exon gene that encodes the MKKS protein which has homology with members of the chaperonin family that prevents protein misfolding.
-This protein has the highest homology with a subunit of a chaperonin complex in the Thermoplasma acidophilum organism, which is structurally similar to an eukaryotic chaperin complex that supports folding of cytoskeletal proteins.
+This protein has the highest homology with a subunit of a chaperonin complex in the Thermoplasma acidophilum organism, which is structurally similar to a eukaryotic chaperin complex that supports folding of cytoskeletal proteins.
 The MKKS protein plays an important role in forming cilia, which are tiny hair-like structures on cells that help with movement and signalling.
 As such, this protein is ubiquitously expressed in development and adulthood.
 Mutations in MKKS result in a loss of function phenotype; the cilia do not work properly, leading to the symptoms of MKS.
 In mice, flagella formation failure, retinal degeneration, and deficits in olfaction have been observed.

 Two notable MKKS variants that lead to MKS are p.His84Tyr and p.Ala242Ser which were first identified in the Amish population.
 The allele carrying both homozygous missense mutations (p.[His84Tyr, Ala242Ser]), is found in about 2% of the Amish population, but is rare in other ancestry groups.
 The MKSS variants are a group of mutations that also contribute to the BSS and thus display the genetic overlap between MKKS and BSS.
 These have provided sights to the genetic underpinning of those disorders.

 Today, over 40 mutations across the gene are associated with MKS or BBS, including nonsense, missense, insertion, and deletion mutations.
 Studies of families with MKKS mutations most commonly show a phenotype involving truncation of the normal MKKS protein.
 However, not all variants have been linked to a pathogenic phenotype.

 There are advancements in genetic testing, that have improved the diagnostic accuracy, such as multigene panels, which provide a better understanding of these mutations and their roles in MKS and other related ciliopathies.